Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/PAULINE-EPISTLES/ROMANS.md

 \v 6 But now we are delivered from the Torah, that being dead wherein we were held; that we should serve in newness of Spirit-Breath, and not in the oldness of the letter.

 \v 7 What shall we say then?
 Is the Torah sin?
 God forbid.
-Nay, I had not known sin, but by the **Torah**: for I had not known lust, except the Torah had said, Thou shalt not covet.
+Nay, I had not known sin, but by the Torah: for I had not known lust, except the Torah had said, Thou shalt not covet.

 \v 8 But sin, taking occasion by the commandment, wrought in me all manner of concupiscence.
 For without the Torah sin was dead.